linnienaryshkin/langchain/aws/exam.md

   - SageMaker Ground Truth | creation of high-quality labeled datasets by incorporating human feedback in the labeling process, which can be used to improve reinforcement learning models
   - SageMaker Canvas | build machine learning models without writing code
   - SageMaker Studio | IDE for machine learning
-  - SageMaker Clarify | explain the model's decisions and detect bias
+  - SageMaker Clarify | explain the model's decisions and detect bias, identify and mitigate bias in machine learning models and datasets
   - SageMaker Pipelines | orchestration and automation of ML workflows
   - SageMaker Model Registry | catalog, version, and manage ML models
   - SageMaker Feature Store | centralized repository for storing and sharing ML features